zhj-buffer/Jetpack/README.md

 		sudo rm rootfs/usr/bin/qemu-aarch64-static
 		sudo rm rootfs/sdkm_downloads -rf

 - Now let's begin to flash the jetson board.
-Fist put the Xavier to recover mode.
+First put the Xavier into recover mode.
-Note: the usb-type-c used for flash the board should be close to the led.
+Note: The usb-type-c used for flashing the board should be close to the led.
 Do not use the one close to the dc input.
-Check with comman:
+Check with command:

 		lsusb
 You'll get:

 		Bus 002 Device 015: ID 0955:7020 NVidia Corp.
+Continue:

 		sudo ./apply_binaries.sh
 		sudo ./flash.sh jetson-xavier mmcblk0p1